Matt-Weiss/spaceinyourface/README.md

     az: "208.18889336319882",
     el: "70.52100842964909"
 ```
-Additionally, users who have a telescope and the necessary hardware can connect to our app, click a `search with telescope` button, and their telescpoe will locate that object in the sky.
+Additionally, users who have a telescope and the necessary hardware can connect to our app, click a `search with telescope` button, and their telescope will locate that object in the sky.
 This telescope can then automatically track the object through the night sky using motor mounts.

 ## Future Iterations
+Add information here at the end of project

 ## Skyfield JSON
 What do you do when the API that you planned your entire project around is no longer in service?
 You build your own open source Microservice to provide the API endpoints that you need.
 Using an impressive dataset provided by **Jet Propulsion Laboratory**, combined with a **Skyfield - Python** package that performs complex calculations - we were able to build out a stand alone Python application which delivers the information that we consume by our **Space In Your Face** Rails application.